coreboot/coreboot/Documentation/contributing/coding_style.md

 # Coding Style

-This is a short document describing the preferred coding style for the coreboot project.
+This document describes the preferred C coding style for the coreboot project.
 It is in many ways exactly the same as the Linux kernel coding style.
 In fact, most of this document has been copied from the [Linux kernel coding style](http://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/plain/Documentation/CodingStyle?id=HEAD)